Determined to get in your 10,000 steps each day? Guess what? A marketing campaign — not true science — is behind America’s most-hyped fitness routine.

 If you own a pedometer, Fitbit, or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
 But, surprisingly, that magic number was part of a marketing campaign and is not backed by real science.

 Yamasa Toki, a Japanese company, started the craze in 1965 with the launch of a pedometer called Manpo-Kei, which translates to the “10,000 steps meter.”
 The company came up with the nifty slogan: “Let’s walk 10,000 steps a day!”
 Soon, walking clubs popped up and by the late 1990s, the 10,000 steps fitness routine swept America, becoming the unofficial standard for ensuring good health and fitness.

 The truth is, there is no harm in encouraging people to walk 10,000 steps.
 In fact, 10K is a nice, even number that translates to about five miles for most people.
 But is it the right number for you?

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

-The Centers for Disease Control and Prevention (CDC) recommends at least 150 minutes of moderate exercise per week.
-That’s 2 hours and 30 minutes — less than the length of some movies — spread out over a week.
+The Centers for Disease Control and Prevention (CDC) recommend at least 150 minutes of moderate exercise per week.
+That’s two hours and 30 minutes — less than the length of some movies — spread out over a week.
 However, whether this is enough exercise for you will depend on your current level of activity and your fitness goals.

 The best way to find out is to get started.
 Using a pedometer, fitness tracker, or smart phone app, track your walking distance daily to establish a baseline.
 The number of steps will most likely be lower than 10,000 per day If you have an active lifestyle, your benchmark may be above 10,000 steps.